Main navigation | Main content

 1. What is the context for your project and why is it important?
 What are the broader impacts of your proposed research?
 Does this research have practical application or public policy implications?
 Will it contribute to better understanding of questions important to human knowledge or culture?

 2. What goals will it accomplish or what questions will it answer?

 3. For creative projects, what aesthetic are you addressing?
 Why is your proposed creative project unique?

 4. Describe as specifically as possible what you will do during your research or creative activity.
 What comes first?
 What are the next steps?
 Why is your plan realistic and achievable?
 What contingency plans do you have if this does not work as expected?

 5. What is the outcome of your research or creative project?
 How will you disseminate your new knowledge?
 For creative projects, what will you produce?

 There are sample proposals available to the right, and a Tips sheet in our Forms Library to the left.
 Leave yourself plenty of time to write a proposal draft, have it reviewed at the very least by your faculty mentor, and write a revised proposal before the deadline.
 Taking time with this most important piece will help you get your application approved.

-The deadline for UROP proposals for research and creative activities in Summer/Fall 2013 is February 25, 2013.
+The deadline for UROP proposals for research and creative activities in Summer or Fall 2016 is February 29, 2016.